Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 13 September 2025 19.47.29 UTC
+- WIB: Sabtu, 13 September 2025 20.25.52 UTC
-- WITA: Sabtu, 13 September 2025 20.47.29 UTC
+- WITA: Sabtu, 13 September 2025 21.25.52 UTC
-- WIT: Sabtu, 13 September 2025 21.47.29 UTC
+- WIT: Sabtu, 13 September 2025 22.25.52 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: inspirational
+Kategori: technology